k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/05_LU_Enhancements/02_LU_Enhancements_PopulationMap_flow.md

 ### Different types of data manipulations

-Let's look at what needs to be considered to ensure that the LU data you are sourcing from external systems is processed efficiently:
+NTT -> Look at what needs to be considered to ensure that the LU data from external systems is processed efficiently:

+NTT -> Questions for audience:

 - What changes would I want to apply to the data?